-In the Forgive for Good Workshop, Dr. Frederic Luskin presents the forgiveness training methodology that has been validated by six successful research studies conducted through the Stanford Forgiveness Projects.
+In the Forgive for Good Workshop, Dr. Frederic Luskin and Trainers in Training (who are participating in a year-long program to learn how to conduct the forgiveness workshop) will present the forgiveness training methodology that has been validated by six successful research studies conducted through the Stanford Forgiveness Projects.
 For centuries, practicing forgiveness has been extolled in both psychological and religious traditions.
 Recently there has been a surge in research to understand the value and importance of practicing forgiveness.
 Dr. Luskin and other researchers have been able to confirm the virtues of forgiveness and the importance forgiving has in psychological, relationship and physical health.
 Forgiveness has been shown to reduce anger, hurt, depression and stress and lead to greater feelings of optimism, hope, compassion and self-confidence.